 Plus, contributions are tax deductible.
 The flexibility to not contribute annually, if the business had a hard year, or contribute more in a good year, is another reason a SEP IRA might be a good option for some.

-For self-employed individuals, with no employees, a SEP IRA helps protect income and invest in retirement.
+For self-employed individuals with no employees, a SEP IRA may help them lower their taxable income and invest in retirement.
 After receiving 1099 income, the individual must pay the employer and employee sections of Social Security and Medicare taxes.
+Contributing to a SEP can help reduce these taxes, and potentially, federal and state taxes.

-Contributing to a SEP can help reduce these taxes, along with federal and state.
-Giving someone the flexibility to decide what they want to contribute, and offering the option to go above the $6,000 limit of a traditional IRA , makes it a useful tool for self-employed people.
+Having the flexibility to decide what they want to contribute, and offering the option to go above the $7,000 limit of a traditional or Roth IRA in 2024, makes a SEP a useful tool for some self-employed people.

-Using a SEP with employees does mean, however, that the owner must contribute that same percentage of income for each employee.
+Using a SEP with employees does mean, however, that the business owner must contribute that same percentage of income for each employee.

 SEP IRA Pros

-• High contribution limit of $61,000 in 2022 (or 25% of total compensation)
+• High contribution limit of $69,000 in 2024 and $70,000 in 2025, or 25% of total compensation (whichever is less)

 • Relatively easy to set up and make contributions